Vyral/base-template/_posts/2022-05-19-15th-annual-porter-ranch-garage-sale.md

   - Home Seller Tips
   - Real Estate
 excerpt: >-
-  Check out what happened during the Porter Ranch Garage Sale Extravaganza  help last April 30.
+  Check out what happened during the Porter Ranch Garage Sale Extravaganza  held last April 30.
 enclosure:
-pullquote:
+pullquote: It truly is a blast just to see the community spirit!
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true